albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 The democratic accountability argument reinforces the comparative evidence.
 The question is not merely how long justices need to develop expertise -- it is how long unelected officials should exercise extraordinary power before the democratic system receives a structured opportunity to recalibrate.
 Presidential term limits answer this question for the executive branch at roughly eight to ten years.
 Twelve years is generous by that standard.

 Finally, the structural integration argument is decisive.
-The FJBAA is not merely a term-limits proposal; it is a comprehensive institutional architecture in which the Senior Justice phase performs essential functions -- vacancy coverage, ethics adjudication, circuit service -- that depend on former justices reaching that phase while still vigorous enough to serve.
+The Act is not merely a term-limits proposal; it is a comprehensive institutional architecture in which the Senior Justice phase performs essential functions -- vacancy coverage, ethics adjudication, circuit service -- that depend on former justices reaching that phase while still vigorous enough to serve.
 Eighteen-year terms would populate the Senior Justice corps with septuagenarians and octogenarians; twelve-year terms populate it with justices in their late sixties, capable of decades of continued contribution.

 The eighteen-year consensus deserves the scrutiny it has not received.
 It reflects the mathematical constraints of a nine-seat Court and the political logic of compromise more than a rigorous analysis of how long unelected officials should exercise unchecked constitutional authority.
-The FJBAA's combination of twelve-year active terms, a fifteen-seat bench, and a structurally robust Senior Justice phase produces a system that is more democratically responsive, more institutionally functional, and more honest about the nature of the power it regulates than any eighteen-year proposal in the literature.
+The Act's combination of twelve-year active terms, a fifteen-seat bench, and a structurally robust Senior Justice phase produces a system that is more democratically responsive, more institutionally functional, and more honest about the nature of the power it regulates than any eighteen-year proposal in the literature.

 ---